 Keep treating the relationship with respect.
 Customer advocates expect continued excellence in services and products.
 When something goes wrong, they expect you to make it a priority and fix it.
 And they expect you can do this without them needing to make a big effort.

 Continue to express appreciation.
-A colleague of mine works with Independence Blue CrossThank you to customers, and often stays at the Sonesta hotel in Philadelphia, near their main offices.
+A colleague of mine works with Independence Blue Cross, and often stays at the Sonesta hotel in Philadelphia, near their main offices.
 I remember her commenting that she was traveling and working over a birthday.
 She later recounted this story: “I arrived at my hotel room the evening of my birthday.
 There were banners on the TV and over my bed.
 The employees had all signed a card for me, and there was a birthday cake for me to enjoy.
 Imagine my surprise and delight!”

 Ensure you remain accessible.
 Open up a range of channels so that customers can engage in ways that they choose.
 Brand promoters like to stay connected, so it’s important to maintain a thoughtful presence through social media.
 Take steps to promote hashtags and facilitate connections.
 I know of a college student who posted a picture on Instagram in her new Vineyard Vines sweatshirt.
 “Love it—just in time for spring,” she commented and included their hashtag.
 The company immediately “liked” her post—simple but loyalty-building.